Conditions We Treat

 Common causes of hemoptysis include acute and chronic bronchitis, pneumonia, tuberculosis, bronchiectasis, infections, and lung cancer.
 To determine the correct cause, a thorough physical exam, review of current medications, laboratory testing and imaging are necessary.
 If no cause is immediately found, bronchscopy may be needed to directly visualize the airways.

-Lung cancer is the number one cause of death in men and women in the United States each year.
+Lung cancer is the number one cancer cause of death in men and women in the United States each year.
 It is defined as the uncontrolled growth of abnormal cells in the lung.
 There are 2 main groups: non-small cell lung cancer and small cell lung cancer.
 Risk factors for developing lung cancer include tobacco smoke, radon, asbestos, air pollution, family history of lung cancer, personal history of lung cancer and age > 65.

 Early lung cancer rarely causes symptoms.
 As the disease advances, vague symptoms such as cough, chest pain, shortness of breath, coughing up blood and weight loss may occur.